 Another replied, “I'd also say the ‘engagement' based algorithms, being that once it was created, all who stood to benefit from it realized the easiest form of engagement to get is negative engagement.
 Negative engagement is ruining society.”

 One also confirmed, “I missed the times when any related videos were at least in the range of the subject of the video you're watching.
-I'm trying to learn more about the origin of the Disney channel theme.
-I don't give a F*CK about MrBeast.”
+I'm trying to learn more about the origin of the Disney Channel theme.
+I don't give a FK about MrBeast.”

 2. Social Media

 One user posted, “It's so bizarre when you think about it, an entire generation growing up thinking that not only does everything need to be documented in photos, you have to be the main subject of the picture putting on an unnatural pose trying to look natural.”

 “And photograph everything you eat,” another user added.

 One Redditor also shared, “It's ruining modern dating, IMO… Dudes are simping for half-n**ed pics of women.
 Women are getting 100s of DMs from those pics, boosting their egos.
 It's setting so many unrealistic expectations.
 IG and TikTok are convincing people they have to make six figures and have ST figured out by like 20 years old, etc. Like, there are so many problems with them imo that I haven't even listed.”

 Another user responded, “As a public school teacher, social media is the easy answer to this question.
 More than 70% of middle schoolers have seen pornography in some form on social media.
 Social media has absolutely played a role in cyberbullying and minor exploitation and promotes unhealthy and inappropriate social norms (violence, delinquent behaviors, etc..)
 It affects the brain similarly to drugs, which is very disturbing.
 It affects academic performance (if we want to play loose, we can say it makes people dumb).”